HalfExploit/S4Script/README.md

-#   Recollect
+#   S4Script

-This Recollect word is synonyms of 'Remember' .
+This is a tool build in python script .
 It contains .
 Web recon and Cryptography tools "Commands".

 ## Authors